DPBayes/d3p/README.md

 ## Installing

 d3p is pure Python software.
-You can install the latest development version via pip with the following command:
+You can install the latest development version via pip with the following command (you will need the pip and git command line tools installed on your system):
 ```
 pip install git+https://github.com/DPBayes/d3p.git@master#egg=d3p
 ```